Public Health Leadership Program Online Certificate in Field Epidemiology

 As the practice of public health changes, so do the educational needs of public health practitioners, particularly in the area of field epidemiology.
 In recent years, in the U.S. and across the world, we have faced a variety of new man-made and natural threats, including new strains of existing diseases and the re-emergence of threats that were thought to be eradicated.
 At the same time that these threats have increased we continue to face a shortage of adequately trained epidemiologists in state and territorial health departments.
 The need to prepare the public health workforce to deal with these threats is crucial, and requires innovative approaches to education and training that encompass the latest surveillance techniques and take full advantage of current technology.

 To address this need and fill the gap in educational programs available to practitioners, the UNC Gillings School of Global Public Health has developed the Certificate in Field Epidemiology program, which is specifically designed for working practitioners and emphasizes practical, applied skills.
-All courses have been specially designed and developed for delivery via the Internet.
+All courses have been specially designed and developed for delivery online.
 Students will be able to register, receive materials, interact with faculty, order books, and successfully complete this program without traveling to campus.
 A connection to the Internet is all that is required.

 Principles of Epidemiology for Public Health (EPID 600)-This is an introductory epidemiology course that considers the meaning, scope, and applications of epidemiology to public health practice and the uses of vital statistics data in the scientific appraisal of community health.

 Methods in Field Epidemiology (EPID 759)-This course focuses on the epidemiological methods required to investigate urgent public health problems.
 The skills and tools needed to conduct outbreak investigations and communicate findings to the public are covered in this course.